convexengineering/gpkit/docs/source/visint.rst

 When created without a variable, the diagram shows the sensitivity of every named model to becoming locally easier.
-Because derivatives are additive, these sensitivities are too: a model's sensitivity is equal to the sum of its constraints' sensitivities.
-Gray lines in this diagram indicate models without any tight constraints.
+Because derivatives are additive, these sensitivities are too: a model's sensitivity is equal to the sum of its constraints' sensitivities and the magnitude of its fixed-variable sensitivities.
+Gray lines in this diagram indicate models without any tight constraints or sensitive fixed variables.

 .. code:: python